 There is no rigid requirement as to length or nature of international experience, but because the LL.M. is focused on international law, students should have a demonstrated interest in international issues.
 For some students, this could mean experience living and/or working abroad.
 For others, a working or research environment where international issues are the focus could be sufficient.
 International experience includes time spent living, studying, working, volunteering, or traveling outside the applicant's home country.
 The nature of each applicant's international experience is assessed in the context of his or her application and professional goals.

 Yes.
-The Fletcher School offers scholarships to help defray tuition costs.
+Fletcher offers scholarships to help defray tuition costs.
 Applicants who complete the Fletcher scholarship application are considered for scholarship aid on the basis of both need and merit.
 However, the pool of financial aid that we have to offer is limited, and successful applicants should assume that they may have to secure alternative sources of funding to meet all of the costs associated with the program.
 Accordingly, we encourage applicants to seek outside sources of funding, including scholarships and loans, as early as possible in the application process.
 We are unable to offer scholarships to prospective applicants until they have formally applied to the program.

 Yes.
 An independent study project consists of directed reading and/or research for credit and provides an opportunity for students to study particular issues within the discipline of international law and organizations, under the guidance of a member of the faculty.
 An independent study course may be used to write the required LL.M. thesis or to complete any other research project agreed to by the faculty supervisor.
 Independent study projects require the consent of the professor and formal approval by the Registrar's Office.